There was nothing I could do. I panicked. What did it all mean?

 Which led to another dilemma, waiting!
 Yes, I had to wait a month to get my brand new, shiny computer.
 Would I make it?

-Again, relaxing into Acceptance, I acknowledged that I could check email and respond to the urgent using hubby’s computer.
-But I wouldn’t be able to work on courses and blogging.
+Again, relaxing into Acceptance, I acknowledged that I could check email + respond to the urgent using hubby’s computer.
+The learning curve of working on the phone beckoned me.
+But I wouldn’t be able to work on courses + blogging.
 My social media time would be down.
 Would I be okay?

 Yes!
 Yes and yes!

-I spent more time on the phone.
-Really talking to people and not Facebooking and Tweeting them.
+And the outcome was that I spent more time on the phone.
+Really talking to people and not Facebooking or Tweeting them.
 I accepted more invitations to get together with people.
-I found time to sit and read books, not blog posts, social media and marketing.
+Real people.
+I even found time to sit + read books, not blog posts, social media + marketing.

 I took the dog for more walks.
-I spent more time cooking nutritious meals in my beautiful kitchen.
-I sat, sipped tea and looked out the window as the birds fluttered around the feeders and bird baths in my garden.
-I meditated more and did more yoga.
+Spent more time cooking nutritious meals in my beautiful kitchen.
+I sat, sipped tea and looked out the window as the birds fluttered around the feeders + bird baths in my garden.
+Meditated more and did more yoga.
 I slowed down and had more time with my thoughts and feelings.

 I caught up on filing.
-I cleaned out some of my closet and took old clothes to the Charity Shop.
+And I even cleaned out some of my closet and took old clothes to the Charity Shop.

 And now I’m back at my computer.
 It’s a big, shiny, fast burgundy red computer.
-It has Windows 8.1 and all the bells and whistles.
+It has the latest Windows plus all the bells and whistles.
 Am I going to race back into spending hours a day in my office slaving over my computer?

 No, thank you.
 I’m doing just fine.